By Briana Waris

 All in all, the new central courthouse is incredibly impressive.
 Come next year when you receive your jury duty notice in the mail, you too may get the chance to experience San Diego’s sleekest high-rise with spectacular ocean and city views!

 We had a great time touring the project, and look forward to watching its progress over the next year; it will surely be an amazing addition to America’s Finest City.
 Special thanks to the team at Rudolph and Sletten for the great tour.
 We can’t wait to see the finished product!

-Briana Waris is senior marketing manager at Hughes Marino, an award-winning California commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
+Briana Waris is senior marketing manager at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
 Contact Briana at 1-844-NO-CONFLICT or email@example.com to learn more.